foxriver76/ioBroker.denon/README.md

    *Read-only string which contains the content of your AVR display.
 It has nine states 0 - 9.*

+* display.brightness

+   *Number value which represents the display brightness.
+The value can also set the display brightness by the following encoding:*

+   *0: OFF --> turns display off*

+   *1: DAR --> turns display dark*

+   *2: DIM --> turns display dimmed*

+   *3: BRI --> turns display bright*

 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).